aakibinesar/Rosalind/README.md

-All the codes are written in Python to solve Bioninformatics problems as well as some basic well known Algorithms and Data Structures.
+All the codes are written in Python to solve Bioinformatics problems as well as some basic well known Algorithms and Data Structures.

 [Rosalind](http://rosalind.info/) is a platform for learning bioinformatics and programming through problem solving.